jamesrharwood/thesis/chapters/appendix/barriers.md

 ### 5: Researchers may not know what resources exist for a reporting guideline{#sec-what-resources-exist}

-Resources include the guidance itself, checklists, E&E files, templates, and web tools (e.g. PRISMA flow chart maker).
+Resources include the guidance itself, checklists, E&E files, templates, and web tools (e.g., PRISMA flow chart maker).
 Not all resources exist for each reporting guideline and researchers may be unaware of the ones that do.
 Many researchers may only use the checklist.
 Sometimes this is purposeful, but other times it may be because researchers don’t know that full guidance and examples exist.

 ######## Ideas to address this barrier: